canzalo/Issue-Tracking/README.md

-We see the familiar call to <i>useQuery</i>, just with a new query and variables.
+<br>We see the familiar call to <i>useQuery</i>, just with a new query and variables.
 Note that we do not need debouncing here as we are not dealing with user input.
 Once data is fetched, we check that there are no errors and data is not empty.
 If everything is fine, iterate over<i> data.repository.issues.nodes</i> and render an <i>Issue component </i>for every issue.

-In the Issue component, a <u>ListItem</u> and a <b>Dialog</b> are rendered.
+<br>In the Issue component, a <u>ListItem</u> and a <b>Dialog</b> are rendered.
 ListItem has the title of the issue and it opens the dialog on click.
 The dialog has the HTML code of the issue body, the same as we could see on Github.

-- Now we just need to render IssueList in Repository.js:
+<br>- Now we just need to render IssueList in Repository.js: